Are you interested in joining the U.S. Air Force? Keep reading as we outline how to get into the Air Force Academy.

 Here is a list of some of the things you can do to make your application stand out.

-Specifically, do well in your English, math, and languages classes.
-These are classes that are important to the Academy, and are prerequisites to getting into the program.
+Specifically, do well in your English, math, and language classes.
+These are classes that are important to the Academy and are prerequisites to getting into the program.
 Achieving high grades in these classes will surely impress the admissions officers.
 If you score low in these areas, the Academy may not even consider your application.

 Taking a second language class is a great way to stand out from other applicants.
 The Academy values those who can speak more than one language.